51st Annual New York State Regional Graduate Mathematics Conference

 Conference Registration & Funding

-You may register for the 49th Annual New York State Regional Graduate Mathematics Conference at this link.
+You may register for the 51st Annual New York State Regional Graduate Mathematics Conference at this link.
 Funding has been made possible by the National Science Foundation (NSF).
 The conference will make every effort to cover as much of the expenses for conference participants as possible.
 Underrepresented groups in Mathematics are especially encouraged to apply for funding.
-The funding registration deadline is January 22nd, 2024.
-If you book your own hotel room beyond this, you may still be reimbursed for your hotel costs.
-However, should you require funding in order to attend the conference, do not make any arrangements until you are sure you will have sufficient support; there is no guarantee that anyone applying for funding will receive any support.
-Registration is open until the day of the conference; however if you plan on giving a talk, you must submit your title and abstract by March 1st, 2024.
+The funding registration deadline is January 21st, 2026.
+Should you require funding in order to attend the conference, do not make any arrangements until you are sure you will have sufficient support; there is no guarantee that anyone applying for funding will receive any support.
+Registration is open until the day of the conference; however, if you plan on giving a talk, you must submit your title and abstract by February 20th, 2026.
 If the deadline has passed but you wish to give a talk, please contact the organizers to check whether arrangements can be made.

 Date, Location, & Format

-The 49th Annual New York State Regional Graduate Mathematics Conference will be held on March 23rd, 2024, in Carnegie Library at Syracuse University.
-This conference is supported by the Graduate Student Organization at Syracuse University and the American Mathematical Society.
-You can find Carnegie Library on Google maps at this link.
-The Syracuse University campus map is at this link.
+The 51st Annual New York State Regional Graduate Mathematics Conference will be held on March 21st, 2026, in Carnegie Library at Syracuse University.
+This conference is supported by the Graduate School at Syracuse University and the American Mathematical Society.
+You can find Carnegie Library on Google maps at this link and the Syracuse University campus map at this link.

-The conference consists of two plenary talks and around 30 graduate student talks given in parallel sessions.
+The conference consists of two plenary talks and an anticipated 25 graduate student talks given in parallel sessions.
 All graduate students at any stage of their graduate education are welcome and encouraged to give a 20-25 minute talk.
 Talks may be expository or on the student’s research.

 Hotel & Parking

 There are a number of parking garages and other options on campus.
-For the conference, you may park in lots Q3 and Q4 near Carnegie Library.
-If you do not park in these lots, we recommend the University Avenue Garage, Irving Avenue Garage, or Booth Garage, all of which are a short walk to Carnegie Library.
+The closest available parking is the College Place Lot.
+See the campus map link above for navigation to this lot.
+We also recommend the University Avenue Garage or Irving Avenue Garage, both of which are a short walk to Carnegie Library.
 Of course, one can take an Uber or Lyft to travel about Syracuse.

 Keynote Speakers